 When distinct cultures within Japan are discussed, the islands of Okinawa and Hokkaido on opposite ends of the archipelago are often referenced.
 And in the fabric realm the bright bingata of Okinawa and the northern island of Hokkaido’s Ainu textiles made by its native people are indeed substantively different than fabric found anywhere else.

 But with a bit of investigating, you’ll find that the whole of Japan, including many towns on the main island of Honshu itself, have developed their own unique interpretations of widely spread techniques.
 While they might not immediately stand out in the way that crafts from the more geographically isolated and ethnically distinct part of Japan do, once you become aware of them they will call out to you like old friends when they’re near!

-In addition to this lack of geographical homogeneity, Japanese textile traditions of course, like all customs, have evolved over time.
+In addition to this lack of geographical homogeneity, Japanese fabric traditions of course, like all customs, have evolved over time.

 It can be easy to overlook this though, because so many aspects of Japanese culture have such deep roots and the incremental changes that have taken place along the way sometimes go unnoticed.
 This is especially true when we look at iconic aspects of Japan from the outside.